LibreCAD/docs/appx/build.rst

    $ sudo port install gcc49 qt5-creator-mac qt5-mac boost freetype

-Again, if you are running an OS/X version before Mavericks(10.9), you may have to select gcc-4.8 (or later) as the default compiler:
+Again, if you are running a macOS version before Mavericks(10.9), you may have to select gcc-4.8 (or later) as the default compiler:

 ::